Consumer Credit Card Protection

 If a customer’s card is declined, it may have been reported as lost or stolen.
 Customers should be aware that there are legal protections which limit their liability, and as a merchant, a familiarity with these protections may improve customer service and help build return business.

 As a merchant, your customer’s legal limit for liability under the Fair Credit Billing Act (FCBA) law is capped at $50.
 This means that the cardholder cannot be held responsible for any unauthorized charges over this amount.
 Because credit cards tend to have more fraud associated with them, you as a business operator are typically charged a higher processing fee per transaction than for purchases made with a debit card.
 Different card issuers such as Visa, Mastercard, and Discover have different “pass through rates,” or a percentage of each purchase that is deducted for allowing customers to use that particular card.
 Something called a security code located on the back of the credit card adds another layer of security.
-It is advised that you set up your credit card machine to take this security code in addition to swiping the card, just so you have an added layer of security for the customer.
+It is advised that you set up your terminal to take this security code in addition to swiping the card, just so you have an added layer of security for the customer.
 Many merchants also opt to ask for identification, which is a good way to help prevent card fraud.
 If you feel uncomfortable taking a card, you can always call the card issuer to verify information if need be.